Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

 Solver Output Log
 -----------------
+When the PyROS
+:meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method
+is invoked to solve an RO problem, the progress and final result are reported through a highly configurable logging system.
-See the :ref:`pyros_solver_log` section for more information on the PyROS solver log output.
+See the :ref:`pyros_solver_log` section for more information.